-To let customers get more from your product, you should be ready to create great product walkthroughs.
-They help explain how to use a product and guide new users to the moment they realize its value.
-Each product or service is unique in features and benefits and requires an individual approach.
-However, be consistent, include the core value, and be short and sweet in your product tours.
+If you aim to let customers get more from your product, you should be ready to create great product walkthroughs.
+They help explain how to use a product and guide new users to the moment when they realize its value.
+Each product or service is unique in its features and benefits and requires an individual approach.
+However, don’t forget to be consistent, include the core value, and be short and sweet in your product tours.

-Let’s take Slack, a platform used for business that helps bring all team members together, for example.
-It provides new users with interactive onboarding and Slackbot that guides them through the process.
+Let’s take Slack, a platform for business that helps bring all team members together, for example.
+It provides new users with interactive onboarding and a chatbot that guides them through the process.

 Create webinars to let customers master their skills

 Today, webinars are extremely popular due to the value they provide.
-In this case, user onboarding webinars can help understand the product and how it works, its features, and its benefits.
-New users can also learn how a product solves problems and provides value.
+In this case, user onboarding webinars can help understand your product, how it works, its features, and its benefits.
+New users can also learn how your product solves problems and provides value.

 Let’s take Grammarly, a writing assistance tool, for example.
-It would be great for new users to find out about its useful features from a webinar, where an expert can tell about its plagiarism and grammar checker.
+It would be great for new users to learn about its useful features from a webinar about its plagiarism and grammar checker.

-Since examples also play a big role in understanding the process and inspiring you to create your onboarding program, let’s now proceed to the next section.
+Since examples also play a significant role in understanding the process and inspiring you to create your onboarding program, let’s proceed to the next section.

 Examples of Customer Onboarding